Large Language Model Hacking: Quantifying the Hidden Risks of Using LLMs for Text Annotation: Dataset and Task Overview

 \subsection{\faDatabase $\;$ essay dataset}

 \begin{itemize} \item \textbf{Data Type:} Essays \item \textbf{Dataset description:} Essays written by eleven year old cohort members from the National Child Development Study (NCDS) in 1969 with the following instructions: "Imagine you are now 25 years old.
 Write about the life you are leading, your interests, your home life and your work at the age of 25.
 (You have 30 minutes to do this)."
-Additionally, they were given a short questionnaire to complete at school about their interests outside school, the school subjects they enjoyed most, and what they thought they were most likely to do when they left secondary school. \item \textbf{Dataset Links:} \url{https://beta.ukdataservice.ac.uk/datacatalogue/studies/study?id=5790} \item \textbf{Dataset citation:} \citet{UniversityofLondonNational_Child_Development_Study2024} \end{itemize}
+Additionally, they were given a short questionnaire to complete at school about their interests outside school, the school subjects they enjoyed most, and what they thought they were most likely to do when they left secondary school. \item \textbf{Dataset Links:} \url{https://beta.ukdataservice.ac.uk/datacatalogue/studies/study?id=5790} \item \textbf{Dataset citation:} \citet{UniversityofLondonNational_Child_Development_Study2024} \item \textbf{Dataset notes:} For all tasks in this dataset, we formulated prompts based on the original human annotation guidelines. \end{itemize}